 As we all know that Prevention is sometimes better than cure , So creating the System Restore is better prevention.The old analogy of prevention is sometimes better than cure certainly holds true when dealing with a lot of Windows 10 problems.
-So far we have shown Reseting of Windows 10 .
+So far we have shown Reseting of Windows 10 (If you’re facing backup issues then check it shareit for windows 10 for backups .
 However sometimes the inevitable can happen – an update is installed that makes your computer sluggish.
 In this tutorial we are going to showcase how to create a system restore point, so that in the event of the above happening you can go back to a previous working state.
 Alongside this we will also take a quick look at how to run a scan disk on your hard drive to automatically fix problems.

 STEPS TO BE TAKEN